 A typical PRP treatment, however, involves extracting a sample of the patient’s blood.
 This blood is then spun in a centrifuge in order to separate the platelets from the rest of the plasma.
 An agent is then added to the solution to activate growth factors.
 The platelet-rich solution is then injected back into the patient’s scalp and stimulates hair follicles to grow.

 Some of the potential benefits of PRP are as follows:

 PRP treatment is a non-invasive procedure that does not require surgery or the after care that accompanies surgery.

-- Fewer treatments for longer lasting results
+- Fewer treatments for longer-lasting results

-Some oral medication requires daily intake in order to maintain hair growth.
+Some oral medication requires a daily intake in order to maintain hair growth.
 Forgetting to take medication daily or stopping it altogether can result in a return of hair loss.
 Unlike oral medication, PRP requires monthly treatments and results may last from between six months to a year.
-In a study conducted by V. Cervelli et al, five men were injected with PRP injections for pattern hair loss, while the remaining five men were injected with a placebo.
+In a study conducted by V. Cervelli et an l, five men were injected with PRP injections for pattern hair loss, while the remaining five men were injected with a placebo.
 Each patient received three treatments one month apart.
 Following three treatment cycles “improvements were seen in the mean increase of 18.0 hairs in the target area and a mean increase in total hair density of 27.7 (number of hairs /cm2)”.

 - A viable option for women experiencing hair loss

 PRP can increase hair regrowth in patients with who have undergone a hair transplant.
 In one study transplant patients who received PRP injections all saw hair regrowth greater than 75%, while only 4 patients in the control group saw this level of regrowth.